OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ### Preview the Sign-In Page

-We're going to navigate back to the Sign-in page code editor to preview the Sign In Page and add some additional customizations.
+Notice that you can see a preview of the Sign-In Page to the right.

+To see a live version of this page, click the `Visit page` link near the top of the page.

-**Leave this page open for the next lab**
+**Keep your Sign-In Page open for the next lab**

-1. Navigate to `Customizations` > `Sign-in page code editor`
-2. Click `Preview`

-You should now see a customized Sign-in Page, which we've achieved without changing any code.

-**Leave this page open for the next lab.**

 ### ✅ Checkpoint

-We have seen how we could customize the SIW without touching the Sign-In Page code through Okta's Branding UI.
+We have seen how we could customize the SIW without touching the Sign-in Page code through Okta's Branding UI.
 For some use cases, this level of customization is enough!
-For other use cases, we might want to customize the Sign-In Page beyond what Okta's Branding UI can offer.
-In the next lab, we use the integrated Sign-In Page code editor to achieve this.
+For other use cases, we might want to customize the Sign-in Page beyond what Okta's Branding UI can offer.
+In the next lab, we use the integrated Sign-in Page code editor to achieve this.

 ### Lab 2.3: Customize the Okta Sign-In Page Using the Sign-In Page Code Editor